 Research studies reported one of the primary motivation for surrogate mother is to help the couple who are unable to have offspring by any other method.
-In such cases, surrogate mothers feel to accomplish a great noble job, which helps to provide them an emotional strength to maintain the distance from the newborn baby whom she gave birth.
+In such cases, surrogate mothers feel to accomplish a great noble job, which helps to provide them an emotional strength to maintain the distance from the newborn baby to whom she gave birth.

 Research findings also reported that the surrogate mothers prepare themselves to detach from their fetus mentally to assume that is not theirs.
 They maintain a distance from the fetus.
 Therefore, the surrogate mother does not feel any dissatisfaction to give the child to the intended parents.
-In rare cases, if any surrogate mother experience psychological problems then they can overcome them gradually.
+In rare cases, if any surrogate mother experiences psychological problems then they can overcome them gradually.

-But some intended couples and surrogate mothers maintain a contact even after a childbirth.
+But some intended couples and surrogate mothers maintain contact even after childbirth.
 However, in such cases, no legal contracts are made between them.
-This attachment is completely based on emotional relationship, build-up between intended parents and surrogate mothers during the child’s birth.
+This attachment is completely based on an emotional relationship, build-up between intended parents and surrogate mothers during the child’s birth.

-It has been assumed that the scope of development of emotional attachment is more in case of the biological surrogate mother, who has a direct genetic relationship with the child.
+It has been assumed that the scope of development of emotional attachment is more in the case of the biological surrogate mother, who has a direct genetic relationship with the child.
 In such cases, the child may have a relationship with the surrogate mother due to building up a family relationship, but usually unknown about the fact of genetic relationship.

 Overall, surrogate mothers receive surrogacy as a positive experience.
 Surrogate mothers typically have an embark assessment upon surrogacy and often they believe that without their help an incomplete family can never become complete.
 They help an infertile couple who otherwise unable to become parents.

-Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
-And a successful pharmacist and a marketer.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
-He is a Pharmacy graduate and M.B.A (marketing).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
+He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).